wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Wyoming makes provisions to allow individuals, organizations, or any other entity to demand reparations for any injury suffered due to the actions or inaction up to $6,000.
 The circuit court has jurisdiction over small claims cases, and cases from this court can be appealed to the district court.

-Under Rule 23 of the Wyoming Rules of Civil Procedure, a class action is a collective lawsuit where a group of people can seek justice at the same time.
-Persons who have been affected by tax deduction, employment action, environmental hazards, amongst others, can file for small claims and action in Wyoming.
+Under Rule 23 of the Wyoming Rules of Civil Procedure, a class action is a collective lawsuit in which a group of people seek justice simultaneously.
+Persons who have been affected by tax deductions, employment actions, and environmental hazards, among other things, can file small claims and actions in Wyoming.

 • The name of the person involved in the record, unless said person is a juvenile